minyicUH/README.md/README.md

-- Hi, I’m FILL_THIS_IN
+- Hi, I’m Min Yi Chen
-- I’m interested in FILL_THIS_IN
+- I’m interested in doodling and trying anything new
-- I’m currently learning FILL_THIS_IN
+- I’m currently learning how to do reflective/personal journaling
-- I'm originally from FILL_THIS_IN
+- I'm originally from somewhere in China
-- I'm a (FRESHMAN, SOPHOMORE, JUNIOR, etc.) in YOUR_MAJOR
+- I'm a JUNIOR in Computer Engineering
-- I chose my major because FILL_THIS_IN
+- I chose my major because I want to use technology as a way to support others (in what way I'm not sure yet)
-- A fun fact about me is:  FILL_THIS_IN
+- A fun fact about me is:
 - What do I want to learn from EE 205?
 FILL_THIS_IN
 - A book or movie I'd recommend is:  FILL_THIS_IN